webix-hub/docs/data/api/refs/ui.uploader.md

 - api/ui.uploader_onbeforefileadd_event.md - fires the moment you try to add file to uploader
 - api/link/ui.uploader_onbeforerender_event.md - occurs immediately before the component has been rendered
 - api/link/ui.uploader_onbindrequest_event.md - fires when the component is ready to receive data from the master component
-- api/link/ui.uploader_onblur_event.md -
+- api/link/ui.uploader_onblur_event.md - fires when focus is moved out of the view
 - api/link/ui.uploader_onchange_event.md - fires when the value of the control is changed
 - api/link/ui.uploader_ondestruct_event.md - occurs when component destroyed
 - api/ui.uploader_onfileupload_event.md - fires the moment file uploading ends
 - api/ui.uploader_onfileuploaderror_event.md - fires in case of serverside error during uploading
-- api/link/ui.uploader_onfocus_event.md -
+- api/link/ui.uploader_onfocus_event.md - fires when a view gets focus
 - api/link/ui.uploader_onitemclick_event.md - fires after the control has been clicked
 - api/link/ui.uploader_onkeypress_event.md - occurs when keyboard key is pressed for the control in focus
 - api/link/ui.uploader_onlongtouch_event.md - fires on holding finger in some position for a certain period of time